Advice for Getting an Actor Headshot

 When I started it was customary to have a black and white headshot with your resume but this has changed since then and now it is standard to use a color headshot for auditions.
 If you are like me and prefer a black and white, use that as part of an online profile or have it as a thank you card.

 When doing a headshot go with solid colors over extreme patters.
-Avoid solid white and only do blacks if you are passing yourself off as a serious dramatic actor with no interest in comedies.
-And honestly I would still recommend avoiding black.
-Go with something that compliments your skin tone like browns, light pinks, blues, grays, greens, and oranges.
-Avoid bright red as well.
+Avoid solid white and bright red.
+Go with something that compliments your skin tone like browns, light pinks, blues, grays, greens, and in some cases black.
 Also avoid large jewelry items or other things on your person that take away from your face.

 Gloss or Matt